philbowles/h4plugins/docs/h4ts.md

 Allows user to name his own tasks so that they are more easily identifiable in the task dump

-## Unloadable

-NO: but `h4/snif/exclude/0-99` will stop any display.
-There will still be a performance "hit".

 ---

 # API